Skip to content

 Lenox, Lee, and Becket

-This segment carries Massachusetts east with a bounded Berkshire continuation cluster that still works from either direction.
+This segment carries Massachusetts east with a compact Berkshire stretch that now reads more deliberately as a real Berkshire sequence rather than a simple continuation page.
 It gives the guide a real second layer after Pittsfield–Lenox without forcing a much broader state build.

 Segment map